Smart Game Format: Coordinate system for points and moves

 The first letter designates the column (left to right), the second the row (top to bottom).
 The upper left part of the board is used for smaller boards, e.g. letters "a"-"m" for 13*13.

 The author intentionally broke with the tradition of labeling moves (and points) with letters "A"-"T" (excluding "i") and numbers 1-19.
 Two lower-case letters in the range "a"-"s" were used instead, for reasons of simplicity and compactness.

 The upper left corner as origin of the board corresponds to the way most modern computers represent screen coordinates to simplify integration of text and graphics.

 Supported games

 Games currently supported are Amazons, Ataxx, Backgammon, Blokus, Byte, Chase, Chess, DVONN, Exxit, Focus, Gess, GIPF, Go, Gobblet, Gomoku+Renju, Hex, Hive, Hnefatafl, Jungle, Kropki, Kuba, Lines of Action, Neutron, Nine men's morris, Octi, Philosopher's Football, Plateau, PÜNCT, Quadrature, Reversi (Othello), Sahara, Shogi, TAMSK, Tantrix, Trax, Tripples, Tumbling Down, TwixT, Xiangqi, YINSH and ZÈRTZ.
+Although not officially supported, the sgf format is also used for Meridians.
+The standard specifies additional game-specific properties for Go, Backgammon, Lines of Action, Hex, Amazons, Octi, Gess, and TwixT.

 Format Versions

 The first version of SGF, FF[1], was conceived by Anders Kierulf in 1987.
 It is Appendix A in his Ph.D. thesis.
 FF[3] was written by Martin Müller in 1993.
 The current version of the SGF is FF[4] by Arno Hollosi, and is supported by most current SGF readers.
 FF[2] was never made public.
 The format has been published under the Open Content License.
 Current development status (2016) is "not active".

+FF[4] is outdated, but has not been replaced by something more recent.
+For a description of current usage and some recommendations, see.